-A newly developed system for turning on the therapeutic activity of genes could benefit the treatment of a broad range of genetic diseases.
-Esteban Engel, a researcher in viral neuroengineering in the Princeton Neuroscience Institute, and his team have developed gene promoters, which act like switches to turn on gene expression, to enable the creation of a wide range of gene therapies with long-lasting therapeutic effects.
+A recently developed system for switching on the activity of genes could improve treatments for a broad range of neurological diseases.
+Esteban Engel, a researcher in viral neuroengineering in the Princeton Neuroscience Institute, and his team have developed new "gene promoters" - which act like switches to turn on gene expression - that promise to broaden the ability to deliver large genes and keep them active for long periods of time.

-The team has engineered three new promoters based on promoters that herpesviruses use to establish a chronic infection in the nervous system.
-They inserted these new promoters into the adeno-associated virus (AAV), which is widely used to deliver therapeutic genes into cells.
-These promoters occupy far less space than the promoters in use today, allowing the viral vector to carry larger genes.
-These novel promoters are also less prone to repression or inactivation than most common promoters, so they sustain gene expression for long periods of time.
+The team's engineered promoters occupy far less space than existing promoters used in gene therapy, allowing the transport of larger genes or multiple genes.
+The new promoters are also long-lasting, being less prone to repression or inactivation than most common promoters, so the therapeutic genes are active for long periods of time.
 These new promoters work with AAV as well as other viral and non-viral gene-delivery systems.

-Development status: Patent protection is pending.
+Patent protection is pending.
 Princeton is seeking outside interest for further development of this technology.
-Learn more.
+Contact the Office of Technology Licensing.